tribe-framework/tribe/README.md

 ### A web project management system by wildfire.

 At the core of a Tribe installation, there are 4 files:
+- tribe.var.env - variables like db connection, third-party APIs
 - tribe.conf.json - root folder structure, file management
-- tribe.ia.json - project's information architecture (earlier types.json)
+- types.json - project's information architecture
-- tribe.nav.json - navigation menus (earlier menus.json)
+- menus.json - navigation menus
-- tribe.var.env - variables like db connection, third-party APIs (earlier vars.php)

 Install folder contains all installation scripts.
+Gets deleted on installation.